qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 Repetition is a poor way to reach a window of a few instructions.
 A failpoint is a named place in libshiboken where a test stops one thread, so the second one arrives in the order the test wants, every time - a test that fails on an unfixed revision rather than in one run out of fourteen.
-Ten of them exist, either side of the windows that matter: before weakrefs are cleared, before the C++ destructor runs, once the wrapper is gone and only that destructor is left, once the destructor is past and the tombstone is still standing, before a parent's destructor deletes the children it has just handed back, after a lease is taken and before it is handed back, before `destroy()` detaches `cptr` and again where `destroy()` is past but the memory is not, and inside a traversal of the class-inheritance graph with one iterator alive.
+Eleven of them exist, either side of the windows that matter: before weakrefs are cleared, before the C++ destructor runs, once the wrapper is gone and only that destructor is left, once the destructor is past and the tombstone is still standing, before a parent's destructor deletes the children it has just handed back, after a lease is taken and before it is handed back, before `destroy()` detaches `cptr` and again where `destroy()` is past but the memory is not, between the check and the write in `setCppPointer()`, and inside a traversal of the class-inheritance graph with one iterator alive.
 `Shiboken.failpointNames()` lists what a build has; a release build has none and the tests skip.